 Flublok contains recombinant HA proteins of the three strains of influenza virus specified by health authorities for inclusion in the annual seasonal vaccine.
-These proteins function as antigens which induce a humoral immune response, measured by hemagglutinin inhibition antibody (HAI).
+These proteins function as antigens which induce a humoral immune response, measured by hemagglutination inhibition (HI) antibody).

 Antibodies against one influenza virus type or subtype confer limited or no protection against another.
 Furthermore, antibodies to one antigenic variant of influenza virus might not protect against a new antigenic variant of the same type or subtype.
 Frequent development of antigenic variants through antigenic drift is the virologic basis for seasonal epidemics and the reason for the usual replacement of one or more influenza virus strains in each year's influenza vaccine.
 Therefore, influenza vaccines are standardized to contain the hemagglutinins of influenza virus strains (i.e., typically two type A and one type B), representing the influenza viruses likely to be circulating in the U.S. in the upcoming winter.

-The primary efficacy endpoint was Centers for Disease Control-defined influenza-like illness (CDC-ILI) with a positive culture for an influenza virus strain antigenically resembling a strain represented in Flublok.
-CDC-ILI is defined as fever of ≥ 100°F oral accompanied by cough, sore throat, or both on the same day or on consecutive days (1).
-Attack rates and vaccine efficacy (VE), defined as the relative reduction in the influenza rate for Flublok relative to placebo, were calculated for the total vaccinated cohort (n=4,648).
+The primary efficacy endpoint of Study 1 was Centers for Disease Control-defined influenza-like illness (CDC-ILI) with a positive culture for an influenza virus strain antigenically resembling a strain represented in Flublok.
+CDC-ILI is defined as fever of ≥ 100°F oral accompanied by cough, sore throat, or both on the same day or on consecutive days.
+Attack rates and vaccine efficacy (VE), defined as the reduction in the influenza rate for Flublok relative to placebo, were calculated for the total vaccinated cohort (n=4648).

 The pre-defined success criterion for the primary efficacy analysis was that the lower bound of the 95% confidence interval (CI) of VE should be at least 40%.
 Vaccine efficacy against antigenically matched culture-confirmed CDC-ILI could not be determined reliably because 96% of the influenza isolates obtained from subjects in Study 1 were not antigenically matched to the strains represented in the vaccine.
-An exploratory analysis of VE of Flublok against all strains regardless of antigenic match isolated from any subject with an ILI, not necessarily CDC-defined ILI, demonstrated an efficacy estimate of 44.8% (95% CI 24.4, 60.0).
-See Table 2 for a presentation of VE by case definition and antigenic similarity.
+An exploratory analysis of VE of Flublok against all strains, regardless of antigenic match, isolated from any subject with an ILI, not necessarily meeting CDC- ILI criteria, demonstrated an efficacy estimate of 44.8% (95% CI 24.4, 60.0).
+See Table 4 for a presentation of VE by case definition and antigenic similarity.
+Protein Sciences Corporation Influenza Vaccine Package Insert BLA STN 125285 Flublok PI (V4.3), 2016 Page 13 of 16

 Influenza in Healthy Adults 18-49 Years of Age, Study 1*